 Lifestyle can offset genetic predisposition for nonalcoholic fatty liver disease

-Diet and lifestyle 12. may 2022 3 min Visiting Scholar Theresia Maria Schnurr Written by Morten Busch
+Health and Wellness 12. may 2022 3 min Visiting Scholar Theresia Maria Schnurr Written by Morten Busch

 People who are genetically predisposed to having a greater risk of developing certain diseases have reason for hope.
 This is the conclusion of new research on nonalcoholic fatty liver disease, the world’s most common liver disease afflicting a quarter of the world’s population.
 The study shows that people who are genetically predisposed to developing the disease can reduce their risk to that of people without this predisposition by losing weight and being physically active.
 Conversely, people with obesity who are inactive and have this genetic predisposition have a 19-fold risk of developing the disease.